Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Numerical examples

 We compare the performance of the proposed Bayesian method with other competitors.
 We consider the denoised method of moment (\texttt{DMM}) estimator proposed by \citep{wu2018optimal} and the maximum a posteriori (MAP) estimator with the Dirichlet distribution prior on the weights and the uniform distribution prior on the atoms.
-In the implementation of the \texttt{DMM} algorithm, we use the authors' Python codes which are available on \href{https://github.com/albuso0/mixture}{this github repository}.
+In the implementation of the \texttt{DMM} algorithm, we use the authors' Python codes which are available on their github repository (\href{https://github.com/albuso0/mixture}{https://github.com/albuso0/mixture}).
 We consider the MAP estimators of two types of mixture models: exact-fitted and over-fitted mixtures.
 The number of components of the exact-fitted mixture is exactly equal to the true number of components and the one of the over-fitted mixture is some upper bound $\bar{k}$ of the true number of components, in this simulation, we set $\bar{k}=2k^\star$.
 We call the MAP estimator of the exact-fitted mixture \texttt{MAP\_exact} and the one of the over-fitted mixture \texttt{MAP\_over}.
 We use the standard expectation-maximization (EM) algorithm to obtain MAP estimators.
 For the proposed Bayesian method, we use the posterior mode of the mixing distribution as an estimator.
-We consider the two choices of the mean parameter of the Poisson prior, $\lambda_n=n^{-1}$ (\texttt{MFM\_vary}) and $\lambda_n=0.01$ (\texttt{MFM\_const}).
+We obtain such a mode by applying the EM algorithm to mixture models with the different numbers of components and selecting the best number of components $\hat{k}$ which maximizes the posterior density of the mode.
+We consider the two choices of the mean parameter of the Poisson prior, $\lambda_n=\exp(-0.05\log^2n/\log\log n))$ (\texttt{MFM\_vary}) and $\lambda_n=1$ (\texttt{MFM\_const}).
 For all the four Bayesian methods, we set the support of the uniform distribution prior the interval $[-6,6]$ and the concentration parameter of the Dirichlet distribution prior the vector of 1's.